omgnetwork/ios-sdk/README.md

 - `params` is a `TransactionRequestCreateParams` struct constructed using:

   - `type`: The QR code type, `.receive` or `.send`.
-  - `mintedTokenId`: The id of the desired token.
+  - `tokenId`: The id of the desired token.
   In the case of a type "send", this will be the token taken from the requester.
 In the case of a type "receive" this will be the token received by the requester
   - `amount`: (optional) The amount of token to receive.
 This amount can be either inputted when generating or consuming a transaction request.
   - `address`: (optional) The address specifying where the transaction should be sent to.
 If not specified, the current user's primary wallet address will be used.